April 23, 2018

 About the Author

-Nick Kinser Nick is the Technical Writer for CAGE.
+Nick Kinser is the Technical Writer for CAGE.
 He has accumulated over 20 years of experience in the airport baggage handling systems industry.
 He has previously worked for the Texas State Attorney General as a research assistant.